Vote for your favourite Netflix show of 2018

 Does any TV chef approach food with as much pure glee as Samin Nosrat?
 Her enthusiasm is infectious as she takes us to Japan for a deep dive into the world of salt, or to Yucatán to master the sour orange and the salsa.
 A delicious treat.
 Eleanor Bley Griffiths

-Vote for Salt Fat Acid Heat as your favourite Netflix show of 2018:
+Vote for Salt Fat Acid Heat as your favourite Netflix show of 2018 above.

 RuPaul’s Drag Race